-Located on a plateau in the southern Appalachian Mountains, within the Nantahala National Forest, Highlands is one of two Rainforests in North America.
+Located on a plateau in the southern Appalachian Mountains, within the Nantahala National Forest, Highlands is one of two Rainforests in North America and known as “the land of waterfalls”.
 Explore all that Highlands has to offer.

 Take a Hike.

 If hiking is your thing, Highlands is your place.
-One of our favorites is Glen Falls (a 12 minute drive from Hide Inn Seek).
+One of our favorites is Glen Falls.
 The hike runs along a triple waterfall with four great scenic stops along the roughly 2-mile round trip journey.
+It’s only a 12 minute drive from the Hillside Treehouse and in the same neighborhood as the new Bird Nest Treehouse.
+For more hikes, stop in The Highland Hiker on main street for all the pro tips and gear before hitting the trails.

 Play in a Creek.